ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Core Network Protection / Network Segmentation Capability
 {: #core-network-protection}

 {{site.data.keyword.Bluemix_notm}} provides several standard network isolation capabilities to help customer segregate and secure traffic and compute workloads.
 Please see the methods below.
-These isolation techniques ensure that any attacks are contained in a network area and to limit the “blast radius”.
+These isolation techniques ensure that any attacks are contained in a network area and to limit the “blast radius."
 Please see the following links for more information on network segmentation:

  - [Security in Your VPC](/docs/vpc?topic=vpc-security-in-your-vpc),
  - [About Networking](/docs/vpc?topic=vpc-about-networking-for-vpc), and